rmrk-team/evm/README.md

 4. Deploy [RMRKCatalog](./contracts/RMRK/catalog/RMRKCatalog.sol).
 5. Initialize your catalog parts (fixed and slot).
 Address of the RMRKCatalog along with the catalog part IDs need to be passed when initializing your assets in RMRKExternalEquip.
-6. Assign token assets in RMRKExternalEquippable as you would the in the MultiAsset above, with the added `ExtendedAsset` params, `equippableRefId` and `catalogAddress`.
+6. Assign token assets in RMRKExternalEquippable as you would in the MultiAsset above, with the added `ExtendedAsset` params, `equippableRefId` and `catalogAddress`.

 **NOTE: Please be aware that RMRKEquippable is likely very close to the maximum smart contract deployment size allowed